 This can cause inflammation and result in the sad dwindling and hair shedding of your locks.
 In fact, selenium is often included in anti-dandruff shampoos.
 Take between 100 and 250 mcg of selenium every day during hair shedding season to prevent clogging of your shower drain.

 Now is the time to revisit your good intentions.
 You are now fully armed to affront the hair shedding curse of autumn and spring for years to come.
 Mark these periods on your yearly calendar.
 Prepare for hair shedding season well ahead of time with a supply of supplements and a ready-to-go optimum FDA-cleared Theradome.
 Engineered in the U.S., the Theradome relies solely on science to prevent and reverse hair loss.
-It’s wearable, cordless features make it easy to include into your routine–especially during the inevitable hair shedding times ahead.
+Its wearable, cordless features make it easy to include in your routine–especially during the inevitable hair shedding times ahead.